-6.3.2 Eligibility and award levels
+6.3.3 Eligibility and award levels

 Subject to the Remco's discretion, middle management and above are eligible to participate in the LTIs.
 It is not the intention to use all the instruments for all eligible employees.
+Middle management and above would be eligible for performance awards, bonus awards and SARS.
+Retention awards are not available to executive management.
 Award levels will be aligned with market benchmarks and awarded on an expected value basis.
-It is our intention that executive management will receive a mix of SARs and performance awards and/or bonus awards on an annual basis although not all instruments need be issued per award.
+It is our intention that executive management will receive a mix of SARs and performance awards and/or bonus awards on an annual basis.

-6.3.3 Allocation methodology
+6.3.4 Allocation methodology

-The annual allocation of LTIs to participants are recommended by the executive directors, but subject to the approval of the Remco and the Board.
+The annual allocation of LTIs to participants is recommended by the executive directors, but subject to the approval of the Remco and the Board.

 For the avoidance of any doubt, NEDs are not eligible to participate in the LTIs.

-6.3.4 Performance conditions and performance period
+6.3.5 Performance conditions and performance period

 Awards will be subject to a three-year performance period as determined by the Remco and the Board, based on recommendations by the executive directors.
 The performance conditions relevant to each award will be set out in the award letters.

 For awards subject to performance conditions, vesting levels will be calibrated as follows: